Kyeongbin-Tom/logp-tpsa-analysis/README.md

 To validate the chemical hypothesis that:
 > Molecules with higher TPSA values tend to have lower LogP values (i.e., more polar → less liposoluble), indicating a negative correlation between the two variables.

+## 🙋 Feedback Wanted!
+I'm actively improving this project and would love your feedback on:

+- Code structure and readability
+- Analysis and visualization
+- Feature engineering ideas
+- Model evaluation and interpretation

+Feel free to open an [Issue](https://github.com/Kyeongbin-Tom/logp-tpsa-analysis/issues) or start a [Discussion](https://github.com/Kyeongbin-Tom/logp-tpsa-analysis/discussions) to share your thoughts!

 ## 🧭 Motivation
 As a first-year chemical engineering student, I became curious about how TPSA (a measure of polarity) influences other molecular properties.
 I hypothesized that lipophilicity (LogP) would be one of the most relevant factors, since it reflects a molecule’s solubility balance between water (polar) and oil (nonpolar) phases.